monix/monix.io/_tut/docs/3x/eval/task.md

 //=> List(1, 2)
 ```

-`Task.wander`, similar to `Parallel.parTraverse`, is the nondeterministic
+`Task.parTraverse`, similar to `Parallel.parTraverse`, is the nondeterministic
 version of `Task.traverse`.
 It also takes a `Seq[A]`, `f: A => Task[B]` and
 returns a `Task[Seq[B]]`.
 It applies `f` to each element in the sequence transforming it
 into `Task` and then collecting results.
-The order in the output sequence is preserved but
+The order in the output sequence is preserved, but
 the effects are not ordered, meaning that there's potential for parallel execution:

 ```tut:silent